TimBoleslawsky/data-science-vault/Notes/Parameter Estimation for Probabilistic Models.md

-If we have some data sample, and we know what underlying distribution this data follows, how do we know the parameter of this distribution?
+If we have some data sample, and we know what underlying distribution this data follows (how this can be for example known: [[Q-Q Plot]]), how do we know the parameter of this distribution?
 In other words: Suppose we have 𝑛 samples 𝑋1, 𝑋2, ... , 𝑋𝑛 from a probability distribution with a parameter 𝜃 (e.g., 𝑝 for Bernoulli(𝑝) distribution, or 𝜆 for Exp(𝜆) distribution).
 Now, what is the most likely value $\hat{𝜃}$ for the parameter to have generated the observations?

+The probabilistic topics discussed here built upon the basics laid out here: [[Basics of Probability and Statistics for Data Science#Probability and Statistics]].

 Short note on the function: $P(C_k | X) \propto P(C_k) \cdot P(X | C_k)$.
 We use the "proportional to" ($\propto$) symbol because we omit the normalization factor we usually know from the Baysian formula        ($P(X)$).
 So the function means that $P(C_k | X)$ is proportional to $P(C_k) \cdot P(X | C_k)$.
 ## Maximum Likelihood Estimation (MLE)